 Installable web apps are nothing new on mobile, but now you can install Progressive Web Apps on desktop too.
 Every operating system has its specifics, and Chrome is trying to combine the OS features (like the title bar) with the app branding (theme color and icon).

 Trusted web activities go a step further – they allow developers to publish their PWAs on the Play Store.
 This allows for new channels of discoverability, and interaction.
 From now on, users can use the app like any other native app.

 One of the goals of the Chrome team is to bring the web platform closer to the native platform feature-wise.
 They call this effort project Fugu, because like the fish, those features need to be prepared very delicately – doing something wrong could be very harmful to the platform.
 Here are some of the highlights:

-If you’re creating a web app that has some shareable content, Web Share feature allows you to use the native share dialog.
-This way, you don't have to worry about multiple share targets.
+If you’re creating a web app that has some shareable content, the Web Share feature allows you to use the native share dialog.
+This way, you don’t have to worry about multiple share targets.
 On the other hand, if you’re working on a new social network, you can use this feature to offer other apps to share their content with you.

 Making a media player?
 Now you can make use of the media keys on the user’s keyboard.
 This might not be the most exciting feature, but in combination with the installable web apps, it opens a lot of new opportunities.

 Native File System API

 Access to the native file system is one of the holy grails of the web – it opens a lot of new possibilities but can also be very dangerous.
 The Chrome team is approaching this very carefully not to compromise user security and privacy.

 Access to contacts is often mentioned as a major difference between native and web apps.
 Like the native file system, it has a huge impact on user privacy, so developers are making sure the feature is implemented in a way that the user is always in control.